How long are the arms in DBM?: Introduction

 Now we pass to the formal definitions of these models.
 We write $x\sim y$ if $x$ and $y$ are two adjacent vertices.
 For $A\subset \Z^{d}$ let

 be the set of neighbours of $A$ and the closure of $A$ respectively.
-If $y\in X\subset \Z^d$, we write $\hm_X(y)=\hm(y, X)$ for the harmonic measure of lattice cite $y$ in the complement of $X$ as viewed from $\infty$.
+For a finite $X\subset \Z^d$ and $y\in X$ we write $\hm_X(y)=\hm(y, X)$ for the harmonic measure of lattice cite $y$ in the complement of $X$ as viewed from $\infty$.
 In other words, $\hm(y, X)$ is the probability that a random walk started infinitely far away, conditioned on hitting $X$, hits $X$ for the first time at the point $y$.